 This article’s for my fellow members in our Over 60 Club who are struggling with losing weight.

-I’ll share with you 7 medical & science-based recommendations to help you lose unwanted pounds that you can start doing today.
+I’ll share with you 7 simple medical & exercise science-based recommendations to help you lose unwanted pounds that you can start doing today.

 7 ways of losing weight after 60

 In order to manage your weight effectively, the two areas to focus on are boosting your metabolism and making simple changes to your diet.